How to Start Planning a Group Trip (and Actually Make It Happen)

 Is this adults-only, or are kids part of it?

-There’s no right answer — but it does shape everything:
+There’s no right answer, but it shapes everything:

-If it’s not obvious, it’s better to bring it up early rather than awkwardly later.
+If it’s not obvious, it’s better to bring it up early rather than later.

 An easy way to say it: